furzepig/brachistochrone/_posts/2018-01-28-the-meter-man.md

   shuffles the little sheaf of papers and hands her the top page.
   It is pink.
 She watches it flapping as her hands shake.

-  `There you go love, that's your copy, it's just to say that I checked the boiler and it was OK.'
+  'There you go love, that's your copy, it's just to say that I checked the boiler and it was OK.'

   What new trick is this?
 He is playing with her, fooling her, making her feel safe so that she is defenceless when he strikes.

-  `Right then I'm off!' he says and heads back down the hallway.
+  'Right then I'm off!' he says and heads back down the hallway.
   At the door he stoops to tie his laces.
 This is it she thinks.
   It is now.
-When he stands up he will be holding a knife or a gun and that will be the end of it -- or worse, the start.
+When he stands up he will be holding a knife or a gun and that will be the end of it - or worse, the start.

   He begins to stand up.
 She feels the terror taking control of her.
 How can she stand this any more?
 At any second she feels